carpentries-incubator/logistic-regression-public-health/_episodes/01-introBinary.md

   - "Calculate and interpret the odds of success given binary data."
   - "Calculate and interpret the log odds of success given binary data."
 keypoints:
+  - "The probabilities of success and failure are estimated as the proportions of participants with a success and failure, respectively."
+  - "The expectation of a binary variable equals the probability of success."
+  - "The odds equal the ratio of the probability of success and one minus the probability of success.
+The odds quantify how many times more likely success is than failure."
+  - "The log odds are calculated by taking the log of the odds.
+When the log odds are greater than 0, the probability of success is greater than 0.5."
 questions:
+  - "How are probabilities of success and failure calculated?"
+  - "How is the expectation of a binary variable interpreted?"
+  - "How are the odds calculated and interpreted?"
+  - "How are the log odds calculated and interpreted?"
 teaching: 10
 execises: 10
 ---